Barcelona Long Term Accommodation

 You need to be able to prove that you can afford the rent.
 The ideal way to do that is to show your work contract, or letter from your employer confirming that you will be employed.

-If you’re self-employed or have a work contract with a company outside Spain, landlords may ask you for a higher deposit.
+If you’re self-employed or have a work contract with a company outside Spain, landlords will probably ask you for a higher deposit.

 ITP tax

-It’s worth getting someone to check rental contract, or at least get someone to translate it for you, so you fully understand what you’re signing.
+It’s worth getting someone to check your rental contract, or at least get someone to translate it for you, so that you fully understand what you’re signing.
 We offer a rental contract checking service.
-We review your contract, summarise it for you in English and will go with you to the contract signing.
-Please contact me if you’d like further information.
+We read and review your contract, summarise it for you in English and point out any non-standard clauses and what they should be according to the current rental law.
+Please contact us if you’d like further information.

-Some terms of long term rental contracts changed in 2019, and this article will explain the changes: Changes to the Spanish Rental Law.
+Some terms for long term rental contracts changed in 2019 and again more recently.
+This page has been updated to reflect those changes.
+This article also explains the changes: Changes to the Spanish Rental Law.

 Utilities